5QU1D/map-maker/README.md

 ## To Do
 - [x] File generation program *(4/9)*
   - [ ] Add documentation to README file for program, and link in this project's README
+- [ ] Two more extremenesses per tile type for first set (5 extremenesses in total)
 - [ ] Two tile variant sets
     - [ ] Desert
     - [ ] Tropical? or Tundra? or maybe Savannah?